-Senate BillSB 375 (Steinberg), known as the Sustainable Communities and Climate Protection Act, was enacted in 2008.
-SB 375 directed the California Air Resources Board (CARB)CARB to adopt regional GHG emissions reduction targets applicable to each MPO region.
-SB 375 also required the State's California's 18 MPOs to: 1) prepare a sustainable communities strategy (SCS) to achieve the GHG-reduction target as part of the RTP; or 2) prepare an "alternative planning strategy" if the SCS does not achieve the reductions called for by the regional targets.
+SB 375 (Steinberg), known as the Sustainable Communities and Climate Protection Act, was enacted in 2008.
+SB 375 directed CARB to adopt regional GHG emissions reduction targets applicable to each MPO region.
+SB 375 also required California's 18 MPOs to: 1) prepare a sustainable communities strategy (SCS) to achieve the GHG-reduction target as part of the RTP; or 2) prepare an "alternative planning strategy" if the SCS does not achieve the reductions called for by the regional targets.

-Senate BillSB 375 also required the California Transportation Commission, in conjunction with CARB, to maintain guidelines for the travel demand models used in the development of RTPs.
+SB 375 also required the California Transportation Commission, in conjunction with CARB, to maintain guidelines for the travel demand models used in the development of RTPs.